 After a few hours of research, I managed to trace my maternal lineage back to my sixth great grandmother, Ann Way.
 Ann lived in England from 1805 to 1838.
 She had four children before she passed away at the age of 33 (the cause of her young death is unknown to me).

-If the records I’ve found are correct, one of Ann’s children, Mary Ann Ford, emigrated to the New World as a child, eventually landing at Prince Edward Island.
+If the records I’ve found are correct, one of Ann’s children, Mary Ann Ford, immigrated to America as a child, eventually landing at Prince Edward Island.
 She gave birth at the age of only twelve to a daughter, Julia Mallett.

 Julia, my fourth great grandmother, was the product of child rape.